cwx-worst-one/EAT/README.md

 ## Model Checkpoints
-We provide several EAT model checkpoints for download, including both the original paper version and enhanced variants.
+We provide several checkpoints for download, including both the original paper version and enhanced variants.

 ### 🔹 EAT-base (introduced in paper; for efficient pre-training)